 At about the same time of the aforementioned takeovers, KCS was able to gain complete control of two railroads near, or within Mexico; the Texas Mexican Railway (a southern Texas road that linked with the Mexican border) and Grupo Transportación Ferroviaria Mexicana (TFM).

 While the KCS, itself, was only about 3,100 miles in length but thanks to its acquisitions of Tex Mex and TFM (Kansas City Southern de Mexico), which added about 2,800 miles to its overall system, the railroad boasted a roughly 6,000-mile network.

 This trackage still paled in comparison to the other six North American Class Is: Union Pacific and BNSF both maintain about 32,000 miles; CSX Transportation and Norfolk Southern roughly 21,000 miles; Canadian National 20,000 miles; and Canadian Pacific 14,000 miles.

-Its logo virtually unchanged throughout its life, with its recent acquisitions the railroad looks poised to remain successful throughout the coming years (perhaps, as they sometimes say, change is not always a good thing!).
-While the railroad has had a number of different paint schemes over the years ranging from whites, reds, blacks, and grays recently it decided to switch back into the it’s classic Southern Belle scheme of Brunswick Green, yellow, and red during the mid 2000's.
+Kansas City Southern's logo was virtually unchanged throughout its life while it featured a number of different paint schemes over the years ranging from whites, reds, blacks, and grays to its switch back to the classic Southern Belle scheme of Brunswick Green, yellow, and red during the mid 2000's.